You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 A Help to Buy ISA provides a tax free savings account for first time buyers wishing to save for a home.
 The scheme provides a government bonus to each person who has saved into a Help to Buy ISA at the point they use their savings to purchase their first home.
 For every £200 a first time buyer saves, the government will provide a £50 bonus up to a maximum bonus of £3,000 on £12,000 of savings.
 The bonus will be paid in the form of a voucher when the first home is purchased.
 Conditions apply to the account holder and to the property purchased.
 Help to Buy ISAs closed to new savers on 30 November 2019.
 Existing holders can continue saving until 30 November 2029 and will have until 1 December 2030 to claim their bonus.

-Due to the changes in government guidance we have reviewed our current procedures.
+Due to the changes in government guidance and the relaxation of rules, we have reviewed our current procedures.
+However, due to the increase in cases and to keep our clients and colleagues safe, we are not making any changes to our current procedures, which have been operating successfully.
 Our reception area is still closed and we are still restricting the number of visitors to the office at any one time.
 Please do not attend our offices unless you have an appointment or have arranged to bring in identity verification documents or to collect or drop off documents.
 We are still holding telephone appointments rather than face-to-face appointments where possible or dealing with items by email.
 If you do attend our offices for an appointment then we ask that you follow some simple guidelines such as using the hand sanitiser available, wearing a face covering and keeping a distance from our employees.

 If you have an enquiry please telephone our offices on 01226 213434 or email email@example.com or use the contact form on our website.